aisingapore/ml-project-cookiecutter-onprem-poly/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-env.md

 ![Polyaxon v1- VSCode Service Interface](../assets/screenshots/polyaxon-v1-vscode-service-interface.png)

 !!! important
-    Now, open up an integrated terminal within the Polyaxon VSCode environment
+    Now, open up an integrated terminal within the Kubernetes VSCode environment
     which can be done using the
     keyboard shortcut <code>Ctrl + Shift + `</code>.